mrwhitecode02/Get-it-done_Todolist_Project/README.md

-# Javascript-Project-mrwhitecode
-just practice javascript
+# Get It Done Todo List